 Stay connected and sign-up for emails to get exclusive deals and event info.

-For a limited time only, enjoy CI Free Shipping on your entire order with any qualifying box purchase on this page.
+For a limited time, enjoy CI FREE shipping on your entire order when you purchase any Padron Family Reserve box on this page.

 The newest addition to the Padron family, and it's here to stay.

 Individually handcrafted cigars made from ten-year-aged tobacco make for a unique, highly-lauded selection.
 Complex, flavorful and downright exceptional, Padron Family Reserve cigars are big on flavor and short on flaws.
 Vertically integrated manufacturing makes for strict quality control, in turn producing a consistently excellent product.